jtsextonMITRE/nccoe-tls-visibility/CONVENTIONS.md

 6. Choose either Approve or Request Changes, depending on whether changes are necessary.
 7. Click Submit Review when finished.

-# Revising pull requests.
+# Revising Pull Requests.

 1. When revising your pull request based on another person's changes, you can click use the comments as a check list, and click "Resolve Conversation" when you have added a commit that resolves that particular comment.
 2. Typically, it is good to notify the reviewer that your Pull Request has been revised and is ready for a second review.

-After this last review, barring any reviews by other reviewers, it may be safe to merge into the original branch.
+After this last review, barring any needed reviews by other reviewers, it should be safe to merge into the original branch.